 - Members allowances There are currently no plans to increase Members' Allowances and it has therefore been assumed that they will be frozen at the existing level over the three year period of this plan.
 Any significant increase in Members' Allowances arising from any such review should need to be provided for within the budget or over and above this from efficiency savings or a precept increase.
 This matter would be overseen by the Finance Working Group. - Council Elections Town Council elections took place in May 2021 but no charge was made by Durham County Council as the election was uncontested.
 The next local Council elections are due in May 2025.
-If an election is needed before this then such will be funded from reserves. - Outstanding Loans/Borrowings The total amount of loans outstanding to the Public Works Loans Board at 31st March 2022 was £8341 and relates to one loan taken out in 2008 for a total of £93,000 to fund the refurbishment of the Parish Hall.
-Assuming no rescheduling of this outstanding debt, this outstanding loan will be fully repaid on 9th January 2023.
-It is possible that during the course of this Medium Term Financial Plan that new borrowing could be sought for the expansion of Butterwick Road Cemetery.
+If an election is needed before this then such will be funded from reserves. - Outstanding Loans/Borrowings The Town Council's last Public Works Loan for historic refurbishment of Sedgefield Parish Hall was paid off during 2022/23.
+It is possible that during the course of this Medium Term Financial Plan new borrowing could be sought for the expansion of Butterwick Road Cemetery.
+If such borrowing is undertaken then repayments in the first year will be via reserves transfer and then scheduled payments subsequently factored into future budgets on an annual basis.

-9 Version: Adopted: Officer Responsible: Review date: 5.0.
-16.01.2023 Jane Ayre, Town Clerk November 2023
+1 3.90 10 01 01 Version: Adopted: Officer Responsible: Review date: 6.0.
+15.01.2024 Jane Ayre, Town Clerk 01.11.2024